MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 - timestamp: This is the unix timestamp of when the level was made daily/weekly.
 (You can use an online converter to get an actual date.)

 - type: The type.
 It can only be daily or weekly.
 0 is daily and 1 is weekly.
+  (In 2.2, type 2 is the event level.(Added in latest GD 2.2 Subzero)

 ## Friendreqs: This table lists all the friend requests that have been sent.